biosafetylvl5/brassy/tests/outputs/fully-featured.rst

 Removed unagi sea serpent from kyoshi island
 -------------------------

-The unagi has been removed due to community feedback regarding difficulty levels.
+The Unagi has been removed due to community feedback regarding difficulty levels.

 ::